• Skip to primary navigation

 • Spinach - Fresh baby spinach works best, because it wilts quickly and adds a mild flavor.
 Baby kale and arugula are great substitutes.
 If using a heartier leafy green, like regular kale, it will need more time to cook - about 3 to 5 minutes.
 Spinach can also be substituted with cooked, chopped veggies, like steamed broccoli.
 If using a cooked vegetable, add it when tossing your pasta with the pesto.

-• Pesto - Homemade or store bought pesto works here.
-I used store bought basil pesto, but I recommend using any brand or type that you enjoy.
+• Pesto - Homemade pesto or store bought pesto works here.
+I used store bought basil pesto today, but I recommend using any brand or type that you enjoy.

 • Parmesan cheese - Grate your parmesan cheese fresh from a block - it melts easily and adds superior flavor.
 Pre-grated cheeses are often coated in anti-clumping powders that prevent even melting and add a grainy texture to your dish.